 “Law” in The Dictionary of the New Testament Use of the Old Testament, edited by G. K. Beale, D. A. Carson, Benjamin L. Gladd, and Andrew David Naselli.
 Grand Rapids: Baker, forthcoming in 2023.

 “Paul and the Law: Pressure Points in the Debate.”
-Pages 323-38 in an updated and expanded version of the essay for the 2nd edition of Paul Unbound: Other Perspectives on the Apostle.
+Updated and expanded version of essay.
+Pages 133-56 in Paul Unbound: Other Perspectives on the Apostle.
+Second ed.
 Edited by Mark D. Given.
-Atlanta: Society of Biblical Literature, 2022.
+Atlanta: Society of Biblical Literature, 2022..

 “Luther on the Scriptures in Galatians—and Its Readers” Pages 111-25 in Always Reforming: Reflections on Martin Luther and Biblical Studies.
 Edited by Channing L. Crisler and Robert L. Plummer.
 Studies in Historical and Systematic Theology.
 Bellingham, WA: Lexham Press, 2021.

 “Models for Relating Sin as a Power to Human Activity in Romans 5:12-21,” Pages 49-62 in Sin and Its Remedy in Paul.
 Edited by John Goodrich and Nijay Gupta.
 Eugene, OR: Cascade Books, 2020.

 “The Rhetoric of Curse in Galatians 1:10: Persuading God,” Pages 39-56 in “With Gentleness and Respect”: Pauline and Petrine Studies in Honor of Troy W. Martin.
 Edited by Eric Mason and Mark Whitters.
 Biblical Tools and Studies.
 Leuven: Peeters, 2020.